dbeef/spelunky-psp/README.md

-But, as there are good people providing and maintaining free, homebrew toolchains (i.e [devkitPro](https://github.com/devkitPro) organization or [pspdev group](https://github.com/pspdev)) it is still possible to reuse assets and use provided sources as a point of reference, when rewritting original sources to C++, using platform-specific rendering API.
+But, as there are good people providing and maintaining free, homebrew toolchains (i.e [devkitPro](https://github.com/devkitPro) organization or [pspdev group](https://github.com/pspdev)) it is still possible to reuse assets and use provided sources as a point of reference, when rewriting original sources to C++, using platform-specific rendering API.

-And this is what this project is about - rewriting the game from scratch in C++14 and OpenGL 1.3 / ES 1.0, using CMake as a build system and SDL as a part of a platform abstraction layer, making it a truly multiplatform experience.

 Currently supported platforms are:

 * PSP